-December 7, 2011
+Date December 7, 2011

-Page 1 of 2
+Page 1 of 212

-It is the policy of the Seattle School Board that a variety of learning options, including online courses and programs, are critical for 21st Century learners.
-The Board recognizes that the online learning environment provides students with unique opportunities to become self-disciplined learners with life-long learning skills.
+It is the policy of the Seattle School Board that a variety of learning options, including -out-of-district courses and credit recovery courses online courses and programs, are critical for 21st Century learners be available to students.
+The Board recognizes that students may need to take out-of-district high school courses if they are not able to enroll in particular courses at their high school. the online learning environment provides students with unique opportunities to become self-disciplined learners with life-long learning skills.
 Further, the Board believes that online learning provides broad opportunities for students to access curriculum and specialized courses in a flexible learning environment that might not otherwise be available.
+The Board also recognizes that students may need to enroll in credit recovery courses in order to earn credits in courses that they have attempted unsuccessfully.
+The purpose of this policy and the corresponding superintendent procedure is to offer students a variety of options for earning credits while also ensuring that the options are rigorous and equally accessible to all students in the district.

-Therefore, the Board supports a range of online learning opportunities that are equally accessible to all students in the school district.
-The Board directs the superintendent to provide information to parents, students and staff regarding online learning options and the guidelines for participation.
+Therefore, the Board supports a range of online learning out-of-district and credit recovery opportunities, and opportunities that are equally accessible to all students in the school district.
+The Board directs the Superintendent to provide information to parents, students, and staff regarding these options online learning options and the guidelines for participation.

 The Superintendent or designee will develop procedures to implement this policy.
-The procedures will include, but not be limited to, a description of student access to online learning courses/programs, student eligibility criteria, the types of online courses available to students, methods the district will use to support student success, payment of course fees and other costs, granting of course credit and conditions under which no credit will be awarded.
+The procedures will include, but will-not be limited to, a description of student access to online-learning-courses/programsout-of-district and credit recovery-courses, student eligibility criteria, the types of online-courses available to students, methods the district will use to support student success, payment of course fees and other costs, and-conditions-under-which-no-credit-will-be-awarded.